bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 resource request to YARN over the JVM Heap size indicated by `--driver-memory` or `--executor-memory`.

-As a final example, to run the ADAM [transform](#transform) CLI using YARN cluster mode on a 64 node cluster with one executor per node and a 2GB per executor overhead, we would run:
+As a final example, to run the ADAM [transformAlignments](#transformAlignments) CLI using YARN cluster mode on a 64 node cluster with one executor per node and a 2GB per executor overhead, we would run:

 ```
 ./bin/adam-submit \